cheikhshift/samb/README.md

 - Nest API routes without long path prefixes.
 - Catch request runtime panics.
 - Generate Go code following guidelines.
-- Library to use `samb` as you wish.
+- A tested library to use `samb` as you wish.

+Once you finish writing your code, you may then, deploy your project to your cloud provider of choice.

 Here is a sample server definition (in Nginx like language) :